petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

-VM Image Builder timed out waiting for the image to be added and replicated to Azure Compute Gallery.
+VM Image Builder timed out while waiting for the image to be added and replicated to Azure Compute Gallery.

 If the image is being injected into the gallery, you can assume that the image build was successful.
 However, the overall process failed because VM Image Builder was waiting for Azure Compute Gallery to complete the replication.